Couple charged in California fire sparked by gender reveal

 The blaze injured 13 other people and forced the evacuations of hundreds of residents in small communities in the San Bernardino National Forest area.
 It destroyed five homes and 15 other buildings.

-The blaze blackened nearly 36 square miles (92 square kilometers) of land in San Bernardino and Riverside counties before it was contained on Nov.
+The blaze blackened nearly 36 square miles of land in San Bernardino and Riverside counties before it was contained on Nov.
 16.

 The fire was one of thousands during a record-breaking wildfire season in California that charred more than 4% of the state while destroying nearly 10,500 buildings and killing 33 people.